a provider examining a child at OSF OnCall Urgent Care; mother stands beside her child

 9. Minor fractures, sprains and strains

 Whether it’s a sprained ankle, a wrist fracture or a strained hamstring, minor injuries can be taken care of outside of the emergency department.
-Urgent care can diagnose and stabilize broken bones, and refer you to the appropriate setting or direct you to the emergency room, if your injury requires.
+Urgent care can diagnose and stabilize broken bones, and refer you to the appropriate care setting or direct you to the emergency room, if your injury requires.

 Other benefits